 Thanks to the extraordinary times we’re in, you might be thinking of ways you could earn some extra income.
 Perhaps you have some antiques collecting dust that you’re considering selling.
 Or maybe you’ve thought about turning that hobby you’ve mastered during shelter-in-place orders into a way to earn some extra income.
 The ideas here can help you take the next step.

 1. Get a professional appraisal.
 If you believe a piece is very high in value or your collection contains some true rarities, hire a certified appraiser to give you a written estimate of its value.
-An appraiser is more likely to give you a fair price than someone interested in buying the item because there’s no conflict of interest, advises Pam Wiggins, an antiques and collectibles expert based in Austin, Texas, and owner of Chic Antiques by Pamela.
+An appraiser is more likely to give you a fair price than someone interested in buying the item because there’s no conflict of interest, advises Pamela Wiggins Siegel, an antiques and collectibles expert based in the Austin, Texas area, and owner of Chic Antiques by Pamela.

-Once you know who made the piece, search eBay for the item — its size increases the likelihood of finding a similar item for comparison.
+Once you know who made the piece, other online options to check its value include searching eBay for the item.
+Using a specific search term increases the likelihood of finding a similar item for comparison.
 Use the “advanced search” feature to search only “completed sales” to get a sense of the item’s actual retail value.
-If you can’t find your item, look to see what similar items have sold for.
+If you can’t find your item, check what similar items have sold for.
 Ruby Lane and Etsy’s vintage items are two other sites worth checking.
 Make sure you consider the condition of your item as part of your assessment.

 3. Options for selling your goods.
 Once you have a price in mind, you have several options for selling your item.